rickfluck/androidaq/README.md

 androidaq
 =========

-Java, Python and other language snippets for AndroiDAQ
+Java, Python and other language snippets for the AndroiDAQ wireless data acquisition module.